arnoldt100/mouseion/documentation/source/Classes/Communicator.cpp.rst

 ==============================

 .. function:: template<typename T> \
-              T broadcast(T const & data_to_broadcast, Communicator const & aCommunicator)
+              T broadcast(T const & data_to_broadcast, Communicator const & aCommunicator,const std::size_t bcast_rank)

-    Broadcasts data from root to other non-root ranks with respect to the communicator aCommunicator.
+    Broadcasts data from the communicator with rank *bcast_rank* to other ranks with respect to the communicator aCommunicator.

     This template is not defined and requires the implementation of specialized templates for each data type to be broadcasted.

     :param T data_to_broadcast: The data to be broadcasted.
     :param  Communicator aCommunicator: The communicator broadcasting the data.
+    :param std::size_t bcast_rank: The rank of communicator doing the broadcasting.
     :return: The broadcasted data.
     :rtype: T

 .. function:: template<> \
-              std::string broadcast(std::string const & data_to_broadcast, Communicator const & aCommunicator)
+              std::string broadcast(std::string const & data_to_broadcast, Communicator const & aCommunicator,const std::size_t bcast_rank)

-    Broadcasts a std:string from root to other non-root ranks with respwect to the communicator aCommunicator.
+    Broadcasts a std:string from the communicator with rank *bcast_rank* to other ranks with respect to the communicator aCommunicator.

     :param std::string data_to_broadcast: The data to be broadcasted.
     :param Communicator aCommunicator: The communicator broadcasting the data.
+    :param std::size_t bcast_rank: The rank of communicator doing the broadcasting.
     :return: The broadcasted data.
     :rtype: std::string